evuez/units/README.md

 Note for MythBusters fans: Brad Pitt fits between Adam Savage's 1.82 m and Jamie Hyneman's 1.78 m.

-**Every number are *truncated to 2 decimal places*; the goal is not to have precision but instead to have an idea of what x units represents.**
+**Every numbers are *truncated to 2 decimal places*; the goal is not to have precision but instead to have an idea of what x units represents.**

 ### Length